 Sandra was instrumental in the establishment of the public-private partnership between the National Institutes of Health and Mars/WALTHAM focused on child development and HAI resulting in a programme of high-quality HAI research, workshops and several edited volumes, journal series and book chapters.

-Sandra is a Visiting Professor of Human-Animal Interaction at University of Lincoln.
+Sandra is a Visiting Professor of Human-Animal Interaction at the University of Lincoln.
 She is also a Fellow of the Annenberg PetSpace Leadership Institute.
-She currently leads the ANIMAL MATTERS consultancy providing expert input on a wide range of animal issues.
+She currently leads ANIMAL MATTERS Consultancy Ltd, providing expert input on a wide range of animal issues.
 She shares her home with her family including two cats and a lurcher.